BERT DEV

 FRC requires the field network to follow the form 10.TE.AM.x/24 — for Team 133, that's 10.1.33.0/24.
 The server is the LAN gateway and DHCP authority for that subnet:

-- The team number lives in a single Ansible variable; the subnet, server IP (
+• The team number lives in a single Ansible variable; the subnet, server IP (10.1.33.10), and DHCP pool are all derived from it.
+Forking teams change one number.

-10.1.33.10even if the shop wifi tries to hand out a different address. - Reserved FRC addresses —
+• The LAN interface is pinned with NetworkManager so it keeps 10.1.33.10 even if the shop wifi tries to hand out a different address.

-.1for the radio,.2for the roboRIO,.4for the Driver Station — are kept out of the DHCP pool by default. nftableshandles NAT and forwarding so devices on the team subnet can reach the internet when it's available, but unsolicited inbound traffic from outside is dropped.
+• nftables handles NAT and forwarding so devices on the team subnet can reach the internet when it's available, but unsolicited inbound traffic from outside is dropped.

 This means the same server that hosts our code and workspaces can be the network backbone in the pit — no separate router required.